Mindfulness 8-Week Course

 Venue: Anna Gaynor House, OLH&CS, Harold’s Cross, Dublin 6W

-Course takes place over eight consecutive Wednesdays, from 7th Feb 2018 – 28th March 2018 AND Saturday 24th March (‘all-day’ mindfulness session)
+Further Info: Course takes place over eight consecutive Tuesdays, from 30 April 2019 until 18 June 2019 AND one Saturday 8 June (‘all-day’ mindfulness session)